mitrefccace/userver/README.md

 USERVER is a server that provides a RESTful Web Service API to the ACE database for user information.

-#### Note: Data in this file are fake.
+#### Note: Data in this README are fake.
 Data are included here for documentation purposes only.

 ### SSL Configuration

 1. ACE software uses SSL which requires a valid key and certificate
 1. The location of the SSL key and certificate can be specified in the config.json by using the https:certificate and https:private_key parameters in the form of folder/file (e.g., ssl/mycert.pem and ssl/mykey.pem)
 1. Additional information can be found in the ACE Direct Platform Release document